libsdl-org/SDL_mixer/docs/README-migration.md

 `MIX_`.
 In SDL3_mixer, everything starts with `MIX_`.

+## Versioning

+Versions are now bits packed into a single int instead of a struct, using SDL3's usual magic for unpacking these.

 ## Initialization

 Previously you had to tell SDL_mixer what file formats you expected to use